-Background: A serviced campground is a valuable asset when trying to attract more participants and spectators to our festivals and tournaments.
+Background: A serviced campground is a valuable asset when trying to attract more participants and spectators to our rodeo and ball tournaments.
 The one in the Regional Park could be expanded, maybe with the assistance of a private operator or service club capable of investing in new facilities.